MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ### Import the Product Visualize solution

+1. Download the **Product Visualize** solution from the [Microsoft Download Center](http://download.microsoft.com/download/5/5/2/5520DCD1-DF0E-4255-A7C9-5C95E80E0596/ProductVisualize.zip)

-1. Go to the Dynamics 365 Sales Hub.
+2. Go to the Dynamics 365 Sales Hub.

 2. Select the **Settings** button, and then select **Advanced Settings**.

 3. In the **Settings** drop-down list at the top of the page, select **Solutions**.

-4. Download the **Product Visualize** solution to your PC.

 5. Import the solution by selecting the **Import** button and selecting the solution zip file you downloaded.

 ### Customize the Opportunity page

 There are numerous ways you can customize your Opportunity page in Dynamics 365 for Sales.
 This procedure provides suggested customizations, but feel free to adapt to your needs.